Muntakim61/TajaHaat-backend/README.md

 - **Copy-ready**: ready to paste into your GitHub repo.
 - **Hackathon-friendly**: anyone can test APIs immediately using the live Vercel link.

----

-If you want, I can also **add example Postman request bodies directly in the README** so someone can copy-paste them to test your APIs instantly.

-Do you want me to do that?